discordjs/guide/guide/popular-topics/webhooks.md

 ![Integrations tab](~@/images/creating-webhooks-1.png)

-If you already have created a webhook, it will look this this, you will need to click the `View Webhooks` button.
+If you already have created a webhook the webhooks tab will look this, you will need to click the `View Webhooks` button.

 ![Integrations tab](~@/images/creating-webhooks-2.png)

 Once you are there, click on the `Create Webhook` / `New Webhook` button.
 This will create a webhook, from here you can edit the channel, the name, and the avatar.
 Copy the link, the first part is the id, and the second is the token.